denisdbell/robot-appium-android/README.md

 ```
 Running the robot test:
 =========
- 1. Create a android virtual device using android virual device manager (avd).
+ 1. Create a android virtual device with a android version of 4.2.2 using android virual device manager (avd).
 Launch avd by typing the following commands:

    ```sh
     android avd